piafle3005/group3/use-cases/use-case-22.md

-# USE CASE: 22 Report of the top N populated capital cities in a continent where N is provided by the user.
+# USE CASE: 22 Report of the top N populated capital cities in a region where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the top N populated capital cities in a given continent, where N is provided by the user.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the top N populated capital cities in a given region, where N is provided by the user.

 ### Scope